 As you can imagine, we were extremely eager to try out the program out and from a very early stage, formed a fast appreciation for such a tool, having experienced what we have!

 Basically, Sound School helps children build their early literacy skills.
 Which helps provide a foundation for their reading, writing and spelling skills.

 It also provides parents with the support to assist their children along the way.

-At first glance, the book appears to go through each letter and the corresponding sound it makes through its electronic keyboard that makes the sound for each letter.
-But once working through the book a little, it becomes evident there is so much more involved and this really is a clever little resource!
+At first glance, the book appears to simply go through each letter and the corresponding sound through its electronic keyboard.
+But once getting into the book, it becomes evident there is so much more involved!
+This really is a clever little resource!

 Each letter in the book has also been illustrated to represent something that begins with that letter!
 For example, Pancake Pete looks like a ‘P’ up the pole.

 This is helping children not just make the sounds but also associate the letter visually and helping them identify it.
 I believe this is called ‘phonics’.

 Once you’ve read the book, there are additional cards to continue with and work through other sounds.

 We’ve been using the program now for over 4 months, with both Annabelle and Teddy!
 And have found it’s been a wonderful resource for both girls for their stages of development.

 It’s also one of the few educational resources I’ve found that engages the girls for any length of time!
 Which is a big thing for us!

-It also gives parents the confidence to help their kids make the correct sounds as it explains how the sounds should physically be made, the position of the tongue and where the sound should be coming from (ie. back of the mouth).
+It also gives parents the confidence to help their kids make the correct sounds.
+It explains how the sounds should physically be made, the position of the tongue and where the sound should be coming from (ie. back of the mouth).

 This was huge for me, as I had really struggled and felt completely helpless throughout Annabelle’s whole experience.

-Through working with Sound School, I was also really shocked to learn that children who are not exposed to the right pre-literacy skills prior to entering school are at significant risk of reading failure.
+Through working with Sound School, I learned something really shocking.
+Children who are not exposed to the right pre-literacy skills prior to entering school are at significant risk of reading failure.